 The Old Kent Road Opportunity Area

 There will be a big change to the Old Kent Road over the next 15 years.
-Wide scale redevelopment, including the confirmed Bakerloo line extension, will transform the area.
-Southwark Studios feels this presents an amazing opportunity for the Arts and Cultural organisations based in this area, and for London’s creative community as a whole.
+Wide scale redevelopment, including the confirmed Bakerloo line extension, will completely transform the area.
+Southwark Studios feels this presents an amazing opportunity for the Arts and Cultural organisations already based in this area, and for London’s creative community as a whole.

 Establishing creative communities brings cultural, economic and social benefits to regeneration schemes.
 There are benefits to local residents through engagement with exhibitions, open studios and educational event.
-This assists the aims of developers to establish new vibrant, integrated communities in which people are happy to live.
+This then also assists the aims of developers to establish new vibrant, integrated communities in which people are happy to live.

 Arts & Culture organisations do not have to be a victim of redevelopment, they should be an integral part of it.

 Southwark Studios has already worked closely with Southwark Council and provided their own 'Action Plan' with the first and only example of integrating artist studios within a new mixed use development within the Old Kent Road Opportunity Area (see quote below).
 We are also a Southwark Council Approved Workspace Provider.
-This is part of our long term strategy to provide a solution to the rapidly declining availability of workspace for London’s creative sectors.
+This is part of our long-term strategy to provide a solution to the rapidly declining availability of workspace for London’s creative sectors.